For the status of an upcoming observing session please see the 'JSL Observatory' panel in the right-hand column.

 If you are interested in attending an observing session, or would like some pointers on making the best of your own sessions, please read the Practical Observing Etiquette.
-It is required reading before attending a public observing session.
+It is recommended reading before attending a public observing session.
 Thank you.

 All observing sessions are subject to weather conditions.
 If it is heavily overcast or raining, then the observatory will remain closed.
-There may be additional reasons why a sessions has to be cancelled, so please check this website to confirm that the observatory will be open before you travel.
+There may be additional reasons why a session has to be cancelled, so please check this website to confirm that the observatory will be open before you travel.
 Information will be posted in the right hand column of this site under the heading JSL Observatory.

 The observatory is located at the far end of the Culloden Battefield NTS Visitor Centre car park.
 Please take great care when driving into the car park.
 Drive slowly and where possible use sidelights only in order to prevent those people already present from losing their night vision - it takes up to 20 minutes to fully adapt.